Mitchell Charman is a storyteller. He loves crafting new worlds, characters, and ideas, and studying why we as humans need story to survive.

 The 'Watsonised Sidekick' Archetype

 Enter Dr. John Watson, Sherlock's faithful companion.
-He neglects his relationships and his career, and is often seen rolling his eyes at another one of Sherlock's cerebral pursuits.
+He neglects his relationships and his career and is often seen rolling his eyes at another one of Sherlock's cerebral pursuits.
 But the important thing is: he follows with complete loyalty.
 Without him, Sherlock is a crazy man running around being an asshole.

 It's the same in any of the series: House has Dr. Wilson, Cal Lightman has Dr. Gillian Foster, Patrick Jane has Special Agent Lisbon, Shawn Spencer has Gus, a pharmaceutical salesman (a.k.a. a try-hard doctor), the list goes on.

-These traits give the Watsonised character credibility and works in the same way as a 'nodder' behind a political speaker (the person who just stands there in a press conference and nods, which they do to add credibility to the speaker's statements).
+These traits give the Watsonised character credibility and work in the same way as a 'nodder' behind a political speaker (the person who just stands there in a press conference and nods, which they do to add credibility to the speaker's statements).
 An audience can justify a terrible personality if someone we look up to, often in a prestigious social position, believes the attitude is worth the benefits the individual can produce.

 The 'Hudson-esque Superior' Archetype

 Ah, Mrs. Hudson, the landlady.
-The superior force symbolic of those who don't like our hero's methods, but inevitably give in to them anyway.
-In traditional story character archetypes, such as those proposed by Joseph Campbell in A Hero With A Thousand Faces, this character would be very similar to the protagonist's mentor, a character with relevant experience to impart on the hero crossed with a threshold guardian, a character who withholds what the protagonist needs.
-In the context of a TV show, this character always cautions the hero to tread carefully, yet constantly gets annoyed at them, creating playful tension to keep things interesting over many episodes.
+The superior force symbolic of those who don't like our hero's methods but inevitably give in to them anyway.
+In traditional story character archetypes, such as those proposed by Joseph Campbell in A Hero With A Thousand Faces, this character would be very similar to the protagonist's mentor, a character with relevant experience to impart to the hero crossed with a threshold guardian, a character who withholds what the protagonist needs.
+In the context of a TV show, this character always cautions the hero to tread carefully yet constantly gets annoyed at them, creating playful tension to keep things interesting over many episodes.

-In House it's the Dean of Medicine, Dr. Cuddy.
-She's always telling House to stop being a tool, but ends up doing things his way after he completely ignores her.
+In House, it's the Dean of Medicine, Dr. Cuddy.
+She's always telling House to stop being a tool but ends up doing things his way after he completely ignores her.
 In Psych, it's Shawn's dad Henry.
-Lie to Me is interesting, because the Hudson-esque character is in fact Cal Lightman's daughter.
-She's still superior (she's definitely more mature) and has the ability to withhold her daughterly affection, but mixes things up because of her age.
+Lie to Me is interesting because the Hudson-esque character is, in fact, Cal Lightman's daughter.
+She's still superior (she's definitely more mature) and has the ability to withhold her daughterly affection but mixes things up because of her age.

 The 'Lestradic Commoner' Archetype